igorfaria/CSSTool/docs/index.md

 }
 ```

-And of course you can do much more, just check the public methods and you can do see that there is a lot more to do with CSS Tool if you have a task that involve manipulate CSS with PHP or just minify and optimize CSS.
+And of course you can do much more, just check the public methods and you can do see that there is a lot more to do with CSS Tool.
+If you have a task that involve manipulate CSS with PHP or just minify and optimize CSS, this is it.

 ### Methods